soler91/tera-proxy/_pages/modules.md

     desc: A compilation of utilities to improve fps, includes disabling fireworks effects.
   - repo: Saegusae/fly-more
     desc: Ignores flying mount stamina for infinite flying.
+  - repo: soler91/CustomMounts
+    desc: Use any mount (Clientside).
 ---

 Here is a directory with links to a number of GitHub projects and developers who work with tera-proxy or other TERA modding programs.
 That means **all projects directly linked here are free and open source**.